-The book is divided into 20 chapters that takes the reader from one timeless lesson to another about building wealth.
-As per the author, past experiences impact one’s behaviour towards money.
+The book is divided into 20 chapters that take the reader from one timeless lesson to another about building wealth.
+As per the author, past experiences impact one’s behavior towards money.
 He believes that financial outcomes are driven by luck, independent of intelligence and effort.
 Luck and risk both play an important role in someone’s life.
-Outcomes are not only guided by individual’s efforts but also by the actions outside of our control.
-One of the best things to be said by the author is this: “Not all success is due to hard work and not all poverty is due to laziness” Therefore, he suggests to keep this thing in mind before judging people.
-Housel suggests to have the virtue of contentment and not to risk what you have.
+Outcomes are not only guided by individuals’ efforts but also by actions outside of our control.
+One of the best things to be said by the author is this: “Not all success is due to hard work and not all poverty is due to laziness” Therefore, he suggests keeping this thing in mind before judging people.
+Housel suggests having the virtue of contentment and not to risk what you have.
 According to him, there are many things that you should never risk.
 For instance- reputation and freedom, family and friends and happiness are some invaluable things that no one should ever risk in their life.

 Compounding is the key

 The most important concept discussed in this book is “compounding”.
 Time is the most powerful force in investing.
 The duration of investment matters.
 It takes time to accumulate funds.
 It makes little things to grow big and big mistakes fade away.
 However, our minds are not built to comprehend the enormous power of compounding.
 As I told earlier, I have seen compounding working in my own life.
 Once my grandmother bought something worth ten lakh rupees when she was earning only 10 thousand rupees per month.
 It looked totally absurd to me and I tried to stop her from buying something so expensive when her income is so less.
 But she told she will slowly make this payment.
 Still, I couldn’t believe it.
 I didn’t believe till the date she was able to complete the whole payment.
 So compounding works in a way that our mind is not ready to sense it.